Search

 Treating overexcitement in your German Shepherd is easy and can be done with just a few short steps.
 Here are some great ways to calm down your overexcited dog:

 • Allow enough exercise.
 Your German Shepherd requires at least 2 hours of exercise per day.
-You can take him for a walk/run, play some games like fetch or tug-of-war, or make a dog agility course.
-Without enough exercise, your German Shepherd can easily find himself overexcited with too much energy or even end up destructive or aggressive.
+You can take him for a walk/run, play games like fetch or tug-of-war, or make a dog agility course.
+Without enough exercise, your dog can easily find himself overexcited with too much energy or even become destructive or aggressive.

 • Reward calm behavior.
 Reward systems always work.
 When your dog is friendly and relaxed, reward him.
 If he’s acting wild and overexcited and he doesn’t get a treat, he will start to notice that the treats only come when he has calmed down – and his erect hairs have flattened!